-Canyon Island - A left upper operculum punch (LUOP) and a clip of the left axillary appendage (LAA), located at the base of the left pelvic fin.
+Canyon Island (fish wheels) - A left upper operculum punch (LUOP) and a clip of the left axillary appendage (LAA), located at the base of the left pelvic fin.

-Nonlethal test fishery - A double left upper operculum punch (DLUOP), and a clip of the left axillary appendage (LAA), located at the base of the left pelvic fin
+Drift gillnet - A double left upper operculum punch (DLUOP), and a clip of the left axillary appendage (LAA), located at the base of the left pelvic fin

-These two marks will ensure that tagged fish are recognized as such when encountered during the second sampling event (i.e., nonlethal test fishery, commercial fishery, Aboriginal fishery, or spawning ground sampling).
+These two marks will ensure that tagged fish are recognized as such when encountered during the second sampling event (i.e., lethal test fishery, commercial fishery, Aboriginal fishery, or spawning ground sampling).

-Event 2 - Inriver Nonlethal Test and Canadian Commercial Fishery

-Catches in the inriver nonlethal test, Canadian commercial sockeye salmon, and Aboriginal fisheries upstream of the U.S./Canada border will be used as a part of event 2.
-Large- and medium/small- sized Chinook salmon will be tallied separately on fish tickets (sales receipts).
+Event 2 - Inriver Lethal and Non-lethal Test and Canadian Commercial Fishery in the non-lethal test fishery will be included in event 2 for the inseason abundance estimate.
+They will be counted in event 1 for the postseason estimate.
+For lethal fisheries, large-, medium-, and small- sized Chinook salmon will be tallied separately on fish tickets (sales receipts).
 A reward of \$5 Canadian will be given for each returned tag from the Canadian commercial fishery.
 Staff from DFO will sample the commercial catch weekly to independently estimate marked fractions and proportions by size.
-The inriver nonlethal test and Canadian commercial fisheries operate primarily within the first 10 km of river above the U.S./Canada border.
-The commercial fishery will open to sockeye salmon on June 16 and any incidental catches of Chinook salmon thereafter will be sampled accordingly.
+The inriver lethal test and Canadian commercial fisheries operate primarily within the first 10 km of river above the U.S.-Canada border.
+The commercial fishery will open to sockeye salmon on June 21 and any incidental catches of Chinook salmon thereafter will be sampled accordingly.
 DFO staff stationed at Ericksen Slough will collect tags recovered in the fishery.
-Any tags recovered downstream of the border may be reported to the ADF&G staff stationed at Canyon Island or to the ADF&G Division of Sport Fish phone number printed on the tag (Ed Jones, 465-4417 or Jeff Williams, 465-8251).
+Any tags recovered downriver of the border may be reported to the ADF&G staff stationed at Canyon Island or to the ADF&G, Division of Sport Fish phone number printed on the tag (Ed Jones, 465-4417 or Jeff Williams, 465-8251).
 A \$2 U.S. reward will be given to anyone returning a tag recovered in the U.S.